-Department of Legislative Services Maryland General Assembly 2017 Session FISCAL AND POLICY NOTE First Reader House Bill 1461 (Delegate Beitzel, et al.) Environment and Transportation and Economic Matters Environment - Natural Gas and Oil Interest Restitution Fund This bill creates the Natural Gas and Oil Interest Restitution Fund administered by the Maryland Department of the Environment (MDE).
+Department of Legislative Services Maryland General Assembly 2017 Session FISCAL AND POLICY NOTE First Reader Senate Bill 980 (Senator Edwards) Education, Health, and Environmental Affairs Environment - Natural Gas and Oil Interest Restitution Fund This bill creates the Natural Gas and Oil Interest Restitution Fund administered by the Maryland Department of the Environment (MDE).
 The purpose of the fund is to compensate an owner of a natural gas or oil interest in at least 50 acres of contiguous land in the State for financial losses due to an inability to lease or sell a natural gas or oil interest to a third party (for the purpose of hydraulic fracturing) if the losses are caused by a statewide prohibition on hydraulic fracturing or a prohibition or delay on issuing a permit for hydraulic fracturing.
 The primary source of revenue for the fund comes from owners of facilities (or systems) that begin generating electricity that is eligible for inclusion in meeting the Maryland Renewable Energy Portfolio Standard (RPS) beginning January 1, 2017.
 These entities must deposit 25% of the revenues from the sale of their renewable energy credits (RECs) in the State to satisfy the RPS into the fund.
-The bill also authorizes money in the Strategic Energy Investment Fund (SEIF) from alternative compliance payments (ACPs) to be distributed to the fund.
 The bill takes effect June 1, 2017, but is contingent upon the enactment of a statewide prohibition on hydraulic fracturing or a prohibition or delay on issuing a permit for hydraulic fracturing.
 Fiscal Summary State Effect: Special fund revenues to and expenditures from the new fund increase significantly in any year that a statewide ban on hydraulic fracturing or a delay on issuing a permit for hydraulic fracturing takes effect.
 In that year, general fund expenditures increase for MDE to hire contractual staff to administer the fund.
 Local Effect: The bill does not materially affect local government operations or finances.
 Small Business Effect: Potential meaningful.